 AWS X-Ray is a service that collects data about requests that your application serves, and provides tools you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization.
-For any traced client request to your application, you can see detailed information not only about the request and response, but also about calls that your application makes to downstream AWS services and HTTP web APIs.
+For any traced request to your application, you can see detailed information not only about the request and response, but also about calls that your application makes to downstream AWS resources, microservices, databases and HTTP web APIs.

-The X-Ray SDKs provide interceptors that you can add to your code to trace incoming HTTP requests, client handlers to instrument AWS SDK clients that your application uses to call other AWS services, and an HTTP client that you can use to instrument calls to other internal and external HTTP web services.
-Some of the SDKs also support instrumenting calls to SQL databases, automatic AWS SDK client instrumentation, and other features.
+The X-Ray SDK provides interceptors that you can add to your code to trace incoming HTTP requests, client handlers to instrument AWS SDK clients that your application uses to call other AWS services, and an HTTP client that you can use to instrument calls to other internal and external HTTP web services.
+The SDK also support instrumenting calls to SQL databases, automatic AWS SDK client instrumentation, and other features.

 Instead of sending trace data directly to X-Ray, the SDKs send JSON segment documents to a daemon process listening for UDP traffic.
 The X-Ray daemon buffers segments in a queue and uploads them to X-Ray in batches.
-The daemon is available for Linux and Windows and is included on AWS Elastic Beanstalk platforms.
+The daemon is available for Linux, Windows, and macOS, and is included on AWS Elastic Beanstalk and AWS Lambda platforms.

 Use the getting started tutorial to start using X-Ray in just a few minutes with an instrumented sample application, or keep reading to learn about the languages, frameworks and services that work with X-Ray.